dariocazas/terraform/mongodb-atlas-aws/README.md

-# MongoDB Terraform Atlas Provider for Azure
+# MongoDB Terraform Atlas Provider for AWS

-The MongoDB Atlas provider is used to interact with the resources supported by MongoDB Atlas, using Azure cloud.
+The MongoDB Atlas provider is used to interact with the resources supported by MongoDB Atlas, using AWS cloud.

 ## Important Notes